piuswalter/BigBlueButton-Control-Panel/README.md

 To close BBBCP just click the '&times;' in the upper right corner.

+## Timeout function

+In addition, BBBCP has a timeout function that can be activated to automatically remove a set status.

 ## Error or bug found

 Then open an issue or make a pull request.
 Thank you!